You are a role model

 Another approach to working with setting boundaries is to become more aware of why we set them in the first place.
 One thing is to protect your child from harm, but we also set boundaries on "autopilot", without worrying too much about the reasons for them.
 Perhaps they are a result of our own need to maintain control, or fear of what others will think about us?

 When such feelings or needs feel very pressing, we may become unfair or too strict.
-Here you can read more about different parenting styles, and what is important in different families.

 Clear boundaries provide security for your child.